Filtering higher-order datasets: Introduction

-Our central premise is that patterns of connection are stratified by the size of interaction.
-For this reason, subsets of the original higher-order dataset offer additional insight compared with the dataset as a whole.
-We introduce \textit{higher-order filtering} as an effective tool for analyzing complex systems with higher-order interactions.
+Our central premise is that connection patterns are stratified by the interaction size.
+For this reason, subsets of the original higher-order dataset, restricted by their size, offer more granular insights into the network structure.
+These size-restricted subsets, called \textit{higher-order filterings}, are an effective tool for analyzing complex systems with higher-order interactions.
 Several studies assume that interactions of a certain size may be used to predict the interaction patterns of a different size~\cite{benson_simplicial_2018,young_hypergraph_2021} or that the dataset as a whole offers consistent information on the community structure~\cite{chodrow_generative_2021}, assortativity~\cite{chodrow_configuration_2020}, or other metrics.
-We assume that this is not the case and observe that removing this assumption increases the information encoded in higher-order datasets.
+We assume this is not the case and observe that removing this assumption increases the information encoded in higher-order datasets.
 A similar idea has been explored for pairwise networks in Ref.~\cite{klein_emergence_2020}.

-Recent work relating subsets of a hypergraph has examined degree-degree mixing~\cite{sun_higher-order_2021,landry_hypergraph_2022} and degree centrality~\cite{kovalenko_vector_2022}.
-In Ref.~\cite{lotito_higher-order_2021}, the authors count the number of motifs of different sizes as a way to describe the structure of datasets.
+Recent work examining subsets of hypergraphs has examined degree-degree mixing~\cite{sun_higher-order_2021,landry_hypergraph_2022} and degree centrality~\cite{kovalenko_vector_2022}.
+In Ref.~\cite{lotito_higher-order_2022}, the authors count the number of motifs of different sizes to describe the structure of datasets.

-An example of a fundamental question that we are able to answer further was posed in Ref.~\cite{newman_mixing_2003}, where the author asks, "Do gregarious people tend to associate with other gregarious people?"
-The author associated introversion and extroversion with a node's degree and used degree assortativity to quantify how gregarious people interact.
-Higher-order interaction networks allow us to answer this question in another way.
-We can examine the interaction patterns of social networks through the lens of higher-order filtering to observe how these tendencies persist or die as the scale of interaction increases in a social network.